dgucc/sandbox/tips/linux.md

 or
 `$ find . -type d -maxdepth 1`

+"find *" instead of "find ." to remove leading dot :

+`$ find * -iname "*.puml" -exec echo {} \;`
+- hidden files omitted at top level
+- not working with many files
+- not working with files starting with !,-,(,)

 Ignore case with ls :
 `$ shopt -s nocaseglob; ls -1 *.pdf`